Phu1237/laravel-starter-kit/README.md

 - After that, go to [http://127.0.0.1:8000](http://127.0.0.1:8000) to see your application.

 **Notes:**
-- If you don't update composer dependencies, run the commands below:
+- If you don't update composer dependencies, run the commands below  to generate ide-helper files:
 ```bash
 php artisan ide-helper:generate

 php artisan ide-helper:models --nowrite

 php artisan ide-helper:meta
 ```